AngeloHYang/Blog/Jan. 2019/README.md

 ## 12:50:13 1/15/2019

 - Update Things About HTML, Markdown, CSS, LaTeX, and JavaScript
-  - Fix dead link to photo "html-how to meet ladies" Now it's provided by GitHub User Contents.
+  - Fix dead link to photo "html-how to meet ladies"\
+    Now it's provided by GitHub User Contents.

+## 16:58:57 1/15/2019

+- Update Things About HTML, Markdown, CSS, LaTeX, and JavaScript
+  - More contents
+  - Redesigned structure\
+    Now you can see languages under different type names.